Welcome to Wherever You Are: Recording and production

 In the midst of recording, the band were approached to headline the Concert for Life, a benefit show staged in Sydney's Centennial Park on 28 March 1992.
 The event was held to help raise money for the Victor Chang Cardiac Research Centre and AIDS Patient Services and Research, at St Vincent's Hospital.
 More than 62,000 people attended the event, with other Australian acts, including Crowded House and Jimmy Barnes headlining.
 For the encore, the orchestra were hired once again to help INXS perform their new song, "Baby Don't Cry", as well as "Never Tear Us Apart".
 The band included two more songs from the new album on their set list: "Taste It" and "All Around".
 Upon returning to the studio to finish the rest of the album, the band members decided not to tour in support for Welcome to Wherever You Are; instead they came up with the idea of doing a follow-up album, and then touring in support of both.
 Opitz went on to produce the follow-up, Full Moon, Dirty Hearts, a year later, continuing the band's experimentation with their musical style.
 Welcome to Wherever You Are is the first studio album to have all members of INXS share production credits.

+Composition

+As a result of INXS' self-reinvention and intention to explore new musical directions, Welcome to Wherever You Are is the band's most experimental album, as apparent in the use of the 60-piece orchestra, instances of Middle Eastern instrumentation, "layers of distortion", female backing vocals and influences from baggy music ("Taste It") and melancholic songs from the Velvet Underground ("Beautiful Girl").
+The album is eclectic in nature, with David Sinclair of Q noting that it strips back the production of its immediate predecessors to allow for "a variety of stylistic adventures of which you would hardly believe INXS to be capable."
+The music critic Ira Robbins says the album "shuffles the deck with samples, world music accents and surprising conceptual inversions, striking a mindful balance between ambition and common sense", while writer Manny Grillo says it "blends their usual funky dance rock with more alternative rock and world music textures", noting that the orchestra are employed both for anthemic ("Baby Don't Cry") and more serious ("Men and Women") effect.
+The record has also been called "dance-influenced".

+Commenting on the band's new direction, Farriss stated: "In the past we've been a little too conscious of our song style, and we dropped that this time round."
+Hutchence commented, "Every band comes to a point where they let go.
+With albums, you're trying to attempt something over and over and get it right.
+Maybe you don't know when it is right and you go over that hill.
+We decided to knock it on the head and go into the studio to see what happens, see what we are, start again."